stanfordmlgroup/methane-gapfill-ml/README.md

 When specifying multiple values for a paramter, you can either use a comma-separated string or list syntax like in the above command.

 ## Contributions
-This tool was developed by Jeremy Irvin, Fred Lu, Vincent Liu, and Sharon Zhou.
+This tool was developed by Jeremy Irvin, Yulun Zhou, Fred Lu, Vincent Liu, and Sharon Zhou.

 ## Citing
 If you're using this codebase, please cite [this paper](https://add/link/once/published):